hube12/DecompilerMC/README.md

 optional arguments:
   -h, --help            show this help message and exit --mcversion MCVERSION, -mcv MCVERSION
-                        The version you want to decompile (alid version starting from 19w36a (snapshot) and 1.14.4 (releases)) Use 'snap' for latest snapshot (1.16.2) or 'latest' for latest version (1.16.2) --side SIDE, -s SIDE  The side you want to decompile (either client or server)
+                        The version you want to decompile (all versions starting from 19w36a (snapshot) and 1.14.4 (releases)) Use 'snap' for latest snapshot (20w48a for example, it will get it automatically) or 'latest' for latest version (1.16.4 for example, it will get it automatically) --side SIDE, -s SIDE  The side you want to decompile (either client or server)
   --clean, -c           Clean old runs